Brønsted–Lowry acid–base theory

 The Brønsted–Lowry theory (also called proton theory of acids and bases) is an acid–base reaction theory, developed independently in 1923 by physical chemists Johannes Nicolaus Brønsted (in Denmark) and Thomas Martin Lowry (in the United Kingdom).
 The basic concept of this theory is that when an acid and a base react with each other, the acid forms its conjugate base, and the base forms its conjugate acid by exchange of a proton (the hydrogen cation, or H^{+}).
 This theory generalises the Arrhenius theory.

 Definitions of acids and bases

 Johannes Nicolaus Brønsted and Thomas Martin Lowry, independently, formulated the idea that acids donate protons (H^{+}) while bases accept protons.

-In the Arrhenius theory, acids are defined as substances that dissociate in aqueous solutions to give H^{+} (hydrogen cations or protons), while bases are defined as substances that dissociate in aqueous solutions to give OH^{−} (hydroxide ions).
+In the Arrhenius theory, acids are defined as substances that dissociate in aqueous solutions to give H^{+} (hydrogen cations or protons), while bases are defined as substances that dissociate or ionize in aqueous solutions to give OH^{−} (hydroxide ions).

 In 1923, physical chemists Johannes Nicolaus Brønsted in Denmark and Thomas Martin Lowry in England both independently proposed the theory named after them.
 In the Brønsted–Lowry theory acids and bases are defined by the way they react with each other, generalising them.
 This is best illustrated by an equilibrium equation.

 acid + base ⇌ conjugate base + conjugate acid.

 With an acid, HA, the equation can be written symbolically as: